srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 	sudo apt-get install cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libsctp-dev

-For a full guide on installing srsLTE see the :ref:`installation guide <gen_installation>`.
+For a full guide on installing srsRAN see the :ref:`installation guide <gen_installation>`.
 The :ref:`ZMQ app note <zeromq_appnote>` shows how to correctly install and run ZMQ.

-If you have had to install or update your drivers and/or dependencies without having re-built srsLTE, then you will need to do so to ensure srsLTE picks up on the new/ updated drivers.
+If you have had to install or update your drivers and/or dependencies without having re-built srsRAN, then you will need to do so to ensure srsRAN picks up on the new/ updated drivers.

 To make a clean build execute the following commands in your terminal::

-	cd ./srsLTE/build
+	cd ./srsran/build
 	rm CMakeCache.txt
 	make clean
 	cmake ..
 	make

-Your hardware and drivers should now be working correctly and be ready to use correctly with srsLTE.
+Your hardware and drivers should now be working correctly and be ready to use correctly with srsRAN.

 Intra-eNB Handover
 ******************
 Intra-eNB Handover describes the handover between cells when a UE moves from one sector to another sector which are managed by the same eNB.
-The following steps show how ZMQ and GRC can be used with srsLTE to demonstrate such a handover.
+The following steps show how ZMQ and GRC can be used with srsRAN to demonstrate such a handover.

 The following figure shows the overall architecture used: